 Guidelines and Policies

-- Librarians can best assist you if you allow at least one week’s time for arrangements and preparation.
+- Librarians can best assist you if you allow at least two week’s time for arrangements and preparation.
 Scheduling is subject to availability of a classroom and of the librarian who will teach your class.

 - Library instruction is proven to be most effective when it is connected to a concrete assignment or research task.
 When requesting a library instruction session, please include any information regarding the class’s current research tasks.
 This will help librarians to provide relevant, course-connected instruction for your students and design class activities that will help students meet the assignment goals.

 - Please plan to accompany your class to the library instruction session and remain with your class for the entirety of the library instruction session.